 Provides direction and recommends support of NAR issues and candidates for NAR office to the NAR Directors from Florida; when applicable, interviews and provides recommendations on NAR Director Candidates to the Nominating Committee; contributes to the influence and shaping of policy and the mission of NAR by recommending Florida members for committee service and assisting in their advancement at NAR.

 Young Professionals Network (YPN) Advisory Committee

-Provides direction and strategy for the YPN members in determining the communication, information and education necessary to reach out to young professional members, and provides an opportunity for direct input to Florida Realtors.
+Provides direction and strategy in determining the communication, information and education necessary to reach out to young professional members and provide an opportunity for direct input to Florida Realtors.